lsst-dm/dmtn-021/index.md

 ## 4.3.
 Application to real data.

 We have implemented tested the proposed decorrelation method in the LSST software stack, and applied it to real data obtained from DECam.
-For this image differencing experiment, we use the standard [A&L](http://adsabs.harvard.edu/abs/1998ApJ...503..325A) procedure with a spatially-varying PSF matching kernel.
+For this image differencing experiment, we used the standard [A&L](http://adsabs.harvard.edu/abs/1998ApJ...503..325A) procedure with a spatially-varying PSF matching kernel.
 In [Figure 7](#figure-7) we show subimages of two astrometrically aligned input exposures, the PSF-matched template image, and the image difference.

 ![](_static/img8.png)